walmartlabs/concord-website/docs/getting-started/scripting.md

 JavaScript objects must be converted to regular Java `Map` instances to be compatible with the Concord runtime:

 ```yaml
 flows:
   default:
     - script: js
       body: |
         var x = {a: 1};
         var HashMap = Java.type('java.util.HashMap');
         execution.setVariable('x', new HashMap(x));
     - log: "${x.a}"
 ```

-Alternatively, a `HashMap` instance can be used directly in the JS code.
+Alternatively, a `HashMap` instance can be used directly in the JavaScript code.

 ## Groovy